Kristina01111000/Drws_site/README.md

 - Get an image for the yoga slide
 - do the slides for all of his videos
 - see if fourissimo page accepts txt files
-- He is going to write a blurb for the quizzes
+- He is going to write a blurb for the quizzes page hopefully

 12/7